ikt32/scripts-updates/licgen-readme.md

 1. Make sure the game is closed.
 2. Launch `LicenseGenerator.exe`.
-   1. If an existing license is present, it will warn, and backup the old license if you want to create a new one.
+   1. The tool detects and backups existing licenses when you opt to create a new license.
 3. Log in through Patreon in the opened window.
    1. If the window does not open or if you are logged into an eligible Patreon account in a different browser, the URL in the browser or in the tool can be copied and pasted into another browser.